 Let’s dive right in.
 I’m not going to cover the most basic items like measuring cups and spoons.
 If you’re reading this, my hope is that you already have the essentials.
 I’m also not covering kitchen equipment like skillets, saucepans and blenders (I’ll get to those another time).

-Instead, I’m sharing a list of 15 kitchen tools I think you should own because they’ll enhance your cooking skills.
+Today, I’m sharing a list of 15 kitchen tools I think you should own because they’ll enhance your cooking skills.
 Not only do the right kitchen tools improve your capabilities, they make cooking easier and more fun.

 The Best Kitchen Tools